kgkagunat/Kamauliola-Agunat-Portfolio/README.md

 This project is part of a "making a website from scratch".
 The goal is to create a website from scratch with functionality.
 Therefore my style.css and index.html had to be created.
 We were given a 'User Story' and an 'Acceptance Criteria'.
 I had to meet the necessary requirements that are listed in the 'Acceptance Criteria' for my portfolio.
 Below is my guidelines for the 'Acceptance Criteria'

+CHALLENGES

+This project was the most challenging.
+Given that I've had zero experience with coding, this was extremely difficult.
+I was lost in approching this project.
+I had the resources, but I had to try and find out how and where to start.
+I was able to complete this project, but needed assistance from my previous lessons, activites, looking up tutorials online, and reading/re-reading tutorials on websites like mozilla and W3schools.
+I am still not confident in building a website from scratch, but this project helped me understand it a bit more.
+I am more confident in HTML than CSS, just because the styling in CSS can get overwhelming and confusing at times.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 WHEN I load their portfolio